Appdynamics/DevNet-Labs/labs/101-03-appd-brum/lab-exercise-04.md

 1. Click on the "JavaScript Agent Injection" tab
 2. Type .do in the search box
 3. Ensure there are nine Business Transactions in the list box on the left
-4. If you have all nine Business Transactions in the list, then click the "Refresh List" link until all nine Business Transactions appear in the list
+4. If all nine Business Transactions do not appear in the list, click the "Refresh List" link until all nine appear

 <br>